Committee details

 Councillor David Ellis

-· Domestic violence, abuse and hate crime.
+· Modern slavery and hate crime.

 Portfolio Holder - Sustainable Growth and Economy